-Selling your junk car isn’t as simple as just calling a junk yard and asking them to haul it away.
-By arming yourself with as much information about your junk car as possible, you can go into this process ready to negotiate and ask for as much cash as you can.
+Selling your junk car may be as simple as just calling a salvage yard and asking them to haul it away.
+But by arming yourself with as much information about your junk car as possible, you can go into this process ready to negotiate and ask for as much cash as you can.
 Figuring out what type of value your junk car holds is all you need to settle on a fair rate.

 Junk Car Medics Helps You Get the Most Cash for Junk Cars

 Now that you know how much junkyards pay for cars, you can decide whether or not to sell your own.
 Junk Car Medics is proud to offer customers a fair price for their vehicles, regardless of condition.
 The quote you receive is the amount you will be paid plain and simple.